copyrite/LwotcMinimalText/XComGame.md

 * TODO: What does the last part mean?
 Is it a UX bug?

 ## Bastion
-Your allies in a {% BASTION_RADIUS_TILES %} tile radius are immune to fire, poison, acid, and explosive damage.
+Your allies in a {% BASTION_RADIUS_TILES %} tile range are immune to fire, poison, acid, and explosive damage.
-* Bastion has a 4 tile radius.
 * Moving into range of an ally with any of the listed effects will remove the effects.

 ## Domination